 Use your cellphone’s Do Not Disturb feature during work hours to block all calls or calls from specific people.
 Tell them, ahead of time, why you are unable to answer the phone.
 Some may not respect the rules and call you on another phone within your space.
-That’s okay; don’t answer that phone either.
+That’s fine.
+Don’t answer that phone either.
 Make and keep your rules, or your rules will never be respected.

 You may be thinking, “What if it’s an emergency?”
 The call is rarely, if ever, an emergency.
 Trust me on this.

-The same people who call you may also come by your office (home based or otherwise) to distract you in that manner.
+The same people who call you may also come by your office (home based or otherwise) to distract you.
 When you alert people about your business hours, you must tell them that the rule applies to dropping by unexpectedly.
 My sister tried this once, and I didn’t answer the door.
 She texted me while at the door upset that I wasn’t giving her my time.
 I kept working and called her at day’s end.

 You can let people distract you, or you can get on with the business of gift baskets.
 It’s your decision.

-Kids are, of course, quite different than pets.
-While I cannot provide exact solutions because children are of different ages, temperaments, and needs, the situation is for you to determine if you need qualified care or another solution.
+Children are, of course, quite different than pets.
+I’m unable to provide specific solutions because children are of different ages, temperaments, and needs.
+The situation is for you to determine if you need qualified care or another solution.
 Your business will fail if you do not have a plan.